onejs/one/docs/index.md

   - title: All the goodness of Vite
     details: Quick startup, great web support, easy configuration, large and growing  community.
   - title: SWC and React Refresh
-    details: Hot reloading works out of the box, and build times are snappy thanks to SWC.
+    details: Look ma, no Babel!
+Fast compile thanks to SWC and hot reloading support for native and web simulatenously.
   - title: Experimental CLI
     details: npm create vxrn@latest
 ---